UK GDPR: what governors and trustees need to do to be compliant

 10. Local governing bodies in MATs: check your trust is compliant

-The UK adopted the EU’s General Data Protection Regulation (GDPR) in 2018, but since the UK's withdrawal from the EU it has used its own version, known as the UK GDPR.
+The UK adopted the EU’s General Data Protection Regulation (GDPR) in 2018, but since the UK's withdrawal from the EU it has used its own version, called the UK GDPR.

 Download our checklist